Keyboard shortcuts

 As you can see, it’s really easy to get lost with Bevy’s UI.
 A real GUI application will have more than just a button and complex hierarchy.

-Makara simplifies this problem but providing built-in widgets and high level api with builder pattern that most rust devs familiar with, to make it easy to write and maintain the code.
+Makara is a UI Library built on top of Bevy engine.
+It simplifies the verbosity by providing built-in widgets and high level api with builder pattern that most rust devs familiar with, to make it easy to write and maintain the code.

 Let’s see how Makara reduce the verbosity.